 Dr. Laurence Rosenberg, Board Certified Plastic Surgeon at Southeastern Plastic Surgery, P.A. is an expert in hair restoration using both Micro-follicular Hair Transplantation and Follicular Unit Extraction resulting in a natural looking, permanent solution to hair loss.
-Utilizing both techniques allows him the flexibility to perform any size hair restoration or eyebrow restoration.
+Utilizing both techniques allows him the flexibility to perform any size hair restoration.
 The procedure is done under local anesthesia with light sedation.
 Patients can relax, watch a movie or sleep.
 There is minimal down-time, and, often no time away from work is required.

 Dr. Rosenberg is a knowledgeable spokesperson that can speak to the common types of hair loss and answer questions.

 The most common type of hair loss, also known as male or female pattern baldness.
 In 95% of male hair loss cases, the cause is androgenic hair loss.
 Since androgenic hair loss is genetic, it is unfortunately not preventable.